Cat: Know the Basics of Feline Nutrition

 times each day - than dry food does.

-crystals are not an abnormal finding in cat urine.
+crystals are not necessarily an abnormal finding in cat urine.
 However, they can

 become a problem if Man continues to insist on feeding the cat a